tall-tom/bitcoin-games/README.md

 - 2.49 seconds per tx
 - [OBS screen capture](https://drive.google.com/file/d/1qvNCACuLcW7-H69yW9lCBH7tGuOoC_w6/view?usp=sharing)

-A larger number of transactions can be send each second with a more powerful device sending the transactions, therefore the bottle neck is at the sending node.
+A larger number of transactions can be sent each second with a more powerful device sending the transactions, therefore the bottle neck is at the sending node.

 Multiple senders to one node could allow a higher throughput of transactions each second.